Our experts answer your questions with a smile

 To be more precise, the materials needed for battery production are likely to be in short supply, according to the American manufacturer.
 Nickel, copper and lithium are likely to be in short supply.

-Is the electric car really so environmentally friendly?
+Are electric cars really that environmentally friendly?

 Having studied all the components of an electric car battery, the question arises: are electric cars really that environmentally friendly?